rayfrankenstein/AITOW/README.md

 “We moved to Agile/Scrum and it has worked well.
 I recently fired an employee who was a slow tester and now others claim that Agile/Scrum is intrusive and refuse to share information on their progress.
 What should I do?”--Anonymous Question, [https://www.quora.com/We-moved-to-Agile-Scrum-and-it-has-worked-well-I-recently-fired-an-employee-who-was-a-slow-tester-and-now-others-claim-that-Agile-Scrum-is-intrusive-and-refuse-to-share-information-on-their-progress-What-should-I-do](https://www.quora.com/We-moved-to-Agile-Scrum-and-it-has-worked-well-I-recently-fired-an-employee-who-was-a-slow-tester-and-now-others-claim-that-Agile-Scrum-is-intrusive-and-refuse-to-share-information-on-their-progress-What-should-I-do)

 ---
+"A long time ago, I hired a scrum master.
+Two months later, I fired the scrum master, and exorcised scrum from my company.
+It was bureaucratic, it siloed people (you are front end, and you will only work on front end) turned simple decisions into decision by committee designed to reduce risk to the committee members, favored people who had little knowledge in decision making and put 10 out of 10 client projects behind schedule.
+I've never really looked at scrum again..."--IndyMike, https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

+---
 “I hate giving daily standup updates.
 There is so much pressure from management to say you completed some deliverable every single day.

 But in reality, in order to do good work, I need to sometimes just spend a whole day doing research, or meeting with other teams, or writing documentation, or learning a new codebase, or learning a new tech stack, or making prototypes.